INTRODUCTION

 A well-balanced diet helps the body recover from the effects of smoking while supporting gallbladder function.
 Fibre-rich foods, such as whole grains, fruits and vegetables, help regulate bile consistency and prevent gallstones.
 Healthy fats from sources like avocados, nuts and olive oil promote smooth bile flow.
 Avoiding processed foods, excessive caffeine and trans fats reduces gallbladder stress and supports better digestion.
 Combining a nutritious diet with smoking cessation leads to long-term digestive health and overall wellbeing.

 Regular physical activity plays an essential role in gallbladder health, especially after quitting smoking.
-Exercise helps regulate metabolism, encourages bile movement and reduces inflammation.
+Physical activity helps regulate metabolism, encourages bile movement and reduces inflammation.
 Activities like brisk walking, cycling and yoga improve digestion and prevent bile stagnation.
-Additionally, exercise aids in weight management, lowering the risk of obesity-related gallbladder issues.
-Incorporating at least 30 minutes of moderate exercise most days of the week helps the body recover from smoking’s negative effects.
+Additionally, physical activity aids in weight management, lowering the risk of obesity-related gallbladder issues.
+Incorporating at least 30 minutes of moderate intensity workout most days of the week helps the body recover from smoking’s negative effects.

 TIPS FOR QUITTING SMOKING SUCCESSFULLY

 Giving up smoking can be challenging, but several strategies can make the transition easier.
-Seeking support from friends, family, or a professional can provide motivation and accountability.
+Seeking support from friends, family or a professional can provide motivation and accountability.
 Using nicotine replacement therapy (NRT), such as patches or gum, can help ease withdrawal symptoms.
-Keeping hands and mouth busy with healthy snacks, herbal teas, or stress-relieving activities reduces cravings.
-Developing a smoke-free routine that includes exercise, relaxation techniques and nutritious meals supports both gallbladder health and overall wellbeing.
+Keeping hands and mouth busy with healthy snacks, herbal teas or stress-relieving activities reduces cravings.
+Developing a smoke-free routine that includes workout, relaxation techniques and nutritious meals supports both gallbladder health and overall wellbeing.

 CONCLUSION

-Smoking negatively impacts gallbladder health by increasing inflammation, disrupting bile production, and raising the risk of gallstones.
+Smoking negatively impacts gallbladder health by increasing inflammation, disrupting bile production and raising the risk of gallstones.
 Quitting smoking supports digestion, regulates healthier bile flow and improves gallbladder health.
-A smoke-free lifestyle, combined with a balanced diet, regular exercise and stress management, enhances both digestive function and overall wellbeing.
-Taking steps to quit smoking today leads to better health and long-lasting benefits for the entire body.
+A smoke-free lifestyle, combined with a healthy and balanced diet, regular physical activity and stress management, enhances both digestive function and overall health and wellbeing.
+Taking steps to quit smoking today leads to improved health and wellbeing and long-lasting benefits for the entire body.